Gi60s/openapi-enforcer-middleware/README.md

     - *dereference* [`function`] - A `function` to call to dereference any JSON references.
 The `function` must return a promise that resolves to the dereferenced object.
 Defaults to using the [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) dereference function.

+    - *development* [`boolean`] - Set to `true` to:

+        1. Get detailed response messages when 500 errors occur

+        2. Allow missing controllers

+        3. Enable mockFallback by default

+        4. Allow examples not to match their schema

+        Defaults to development if the environment variable `NODE_ENV` is not set to `"production"`.

     - *fallthrough* [`boolean`] - If a request is made that this middleware does not handle and this value is set to `true` then the request will be passed to the next middleware.
 If set to `false` an error with a `statusCode` property will be generated and passed to the next error handling middleware.
 Defaults to `true`.

     - *mockControllers* [`string`] - Specifies the root directory to look into to find controllers that produce mock responses.
 [Learn more about controllers](#controllers)